UnitedPlanet/intrexx-sample-connector-api/README.md

 To be able to compile the source code, some Intrexx and external libraries are required.
 These are listed in the Gradle project file `build.gradle` and are normally downloaded automatically.
 If it is not possible to connect to the United Planet Maven Repository, the required JAR files can be copied from the `lib` of the Intrexx installation to the `lib` folder of the project.

 *Please note*:
 Compiling the Java source code files requires at least Intrexx 18.03 OU 05 or 18.09, which was released in October 2018.
-The branch `v18.09` should be used for Intrexx 18.09.
+The branch `v18.09` in this repository should be used for Intrexx 18.09.

 ### Compile project